Atlantis: Pearls of the Deep

 Sound 8

-Gameplay: Very laid back and quite addictive.
+Gameplay: The game is very laid back and quite addictive.

-Graphics: Polished, but rather basic.
+Graphics: The visuals are polished but rather basic.

-Sound: A little limited, but quite soothing
+Sound: The music is a little limited but quite soothing

 Summary 8.0 Great